CELAR/SlipStreamConnector-Okeanos/README.md

 ## Certified images [2014-09-18]
 As of 2014-09-18, a VM image that is to be used as an Orchestrator must have preinstalled software in it.
 We call these images *CELAR-certified*.
 The rationale is to move ad-hoc and distribution-sensitive code out of the connector, in order to minimize complexity.
 For the time being, we provide a recipe for an Ubuntu-based such image [here](vmrecipes/celar-ubuntu-14.04-LTS.md).

-An Ubuntu public image with the above characteristics is already publish in ~Okeanos production:
+An Ubuntu public image with the above characteristics is already published in ~Okeanos production:

 ```
 $ kamaki image info fe31fced-a3cf-49c6-b43b-f58f5235ba45